mageinic/speak-search-graphql/README.md

 **Or Install via composer [Recommend]**
 ```
-composer require mageinic/speaksearch
+composer require mageinic/speak-search
 ```

 ## 2. How to use

-- To view the queries that the **MageINIC Speak Search GraphQL** extension supports, you can check `SpeakSearch GraphQl User Guide.pdf` Or run `Speaksearch Graphql.postman_collection.json` in Postman.
+- To view the queries that the **MageINIC Speak Search GraphQL** extension supports, you can check `Speak Search GraphQl User Guide.pdf` Or run `Speaksearch Graphql.postman_collection.json` in Postman.

 ## 3. Get Support